Khorasan: the hottest thing in baking

-In Australia, Khorosan wheat is produced exclusively in Queensland by organic grain millers Kialla Pure Foods under the brand name Kamut.
+In Australia, Khorasan wheat is produced exclusively in Queensland by organic grain millers Kialla Pure Foods under the brand name Kamut.

-“Over time many strains of Khorosan have been cross-pollinated with other grains, however under Kamut, this is the purest strain,” says Kialla Managing Director, Quentin Kennedy.
+“Over time many strains of Khorasan have been cross-pollinated with other grains, however under Kamut, this is the purest strain,” says Kialla Managing Director, Quentin Kennedy.

 September is Australian Organic Awareness Month, which highlights the achievements of the organic industry as well as organic products such as Kamut, which have been officially certified with Australian Certified Organic’s BUD logo.

-Kennedy says this year Kialla, which also produces other organic grains and flours, has had its best period ever, thanks to the home baking craze that’s arisen out of COVID-19 lockdowns and social restrictions.
+Kennedy says this year Kialla, which also produces other organic grains and flours, has had its best period ever, thanks to the home baking craze that’s arisen out of COVID lockdowns.

-“The fact that this is such an ancient grain in a natural, organic form that’s not that dissimilar to what people would have been eating thousands of years ago is highly appealing for many people, especially foodies keen to try different things,” he says.
+“The fact that this is such an ancient grain in a natural, organic form that’s not that dissimilar to what people would have been eating thousands of years ago is highly appealing for many people,” he says.
+“Especially foodies keen to try different things.”

-This history of Khorosan wheat is a colourful one.
-It most likely originated in Mesopotamia many thousands of years ago, and legends even exist of the grain being found in Egyptian tombs.
-The grain got its name from the historical province of Khorosan which included a large portion of north-eastern Iran into Afghanistan and Central Asia.
+The history of Khorasan wheat is a colourful one.
+It most likely originated in Mesopotamia many thousands of years ago.
+Legends even exist of the grain being found in Egyptian tombs.
+The grain got its name from the historical province of Khorasan.
+This included a large portion of north-eastern Iran into Afghanistan and Central Asia.

-Farmers in Turkey call the grain “camel’s tooth” because of its shape, or the “prophet’s wheat” in reference to another legend that Noah brought the grain with him on his ark.
+Farmers in Turkey call the grain “camel’s tooth” because of its shape.
+Others call it “prophet’s wheat” in reference to a legend that Noah brought the grain with him on his ark.

-Top Sydney bakery Berkelo has a Khorosan, wheat, toasted malt and honey loaf which is their best seller.
-Baker and Head of Food Development Matt Durrant says the business first started using Khorosan five years ago, and the popularity of the loaf continues to grow.
+Top Sydney bakery Berkelo has a Khorasan, wheat, toasted malt and honey loaf which is their best seller.
+Baker and Head of Food Development Matt Durrant says the business first started using Khorasan five years ago.
+The popularity of the loaf only continues to grow.

-Durrant recommends that any home bakers wanting to use Khorosan for the first time should start by substituting one cup of wheat flour for one third of a cup of Khorosan flour and two thirds of a cup of wheat flour.
+Durrant recommends that any home bakers wanting to use Khorasan for the first time should start by substituting one cup of wheat flour for one-third of a cup of Khorasan flour and two-thirds of a cup of wheat flour.

-You can find a Khorosan retailer near you at kiallafoods.com.au
+You can find a Khorasan retailer near you at kiallafoods.com.au